bixycler/UniinfoNotes/pages/Mind Jungle.md

 			  default branch: `gh-pages`
 				- This is the "Classic GitHub Pages" with static HTML pages.
 				- Simply push the static content to the chosen branch (default to `gh-pages`), and it will be deployed to `https://$user.github.io/$repo/`!
+				- This deployment is done by the predefined action `pages-build-deployment`.
 			- Custom page from GitHub Actions id:: 671504da-2c66-46e4-af83-f99b9f488d6d
-				- This will deploy a website using an action defined by `.github/workflows/$publish_action.yml`, e.g.  Logseq's [publish-SPA](https://github.com/logseq/publish-spa) action.
+				- This will deploy a website using an action defined by `.github/workflows/$custom_publish_action.yml`, e.g.  Logseq's [publish-SPA](https://github.com/logseq/publish-spa) action.
 	- ## obsidian
 	  id:: 66537d0c-5406-4b46-8975-12d788cfc28e
 	  collapsed:: true